jeremytammik/tbc/a/2053_cable_tray_bend.md

 with lots of valuable help from Moustafa Khalil from [SharpBIM coding](https://sharpbim.hashnode.dev/) and Mohamed Arshad K:

 **Question:**
-I need to get the lenght of a cable tray fittings.
+I need to get the length of a cable tray fitting.
-I could get lenght betwen connector A and B but this is not a correct method.
+I could get length between connector A and B but this is not a correct method.
 I'd like to get length of an arc between passing by A and B with center of BendRadius...
 But how to get the center with API?